Addison Caldwell: College years

 Caldwell attended V.A.M.C. from 1872 to 1876, taking an extra year to complete the three-year program in agriculture.
-His brother, Mic was enrolled in 1872, 73, 76, and 1877.
-Their younger brother, Frank B., enrolled from 1874 to 1877.
+His brother, Mic was enrolled in 1872-73, 76, and 1877.
+Their younger brother, Frank B., enrolled from 1874 - 1877.
 Neither Frank, nor Mic graduated.

-All students lived a military lifestyle and were members of what is now known as the Corps of Cadets.
-In 1872, cadets were assigned to either A or B company and wore standard uniforms of gray pants jackets and hats with black trim.
+All students at V.A.M.C. lived a military lifestyle as members of what is now known as the Corps of Cadets.
+In 1872, cadets were assigned to either A or B company and wore standard uniforms of gray pants, jackets and hats with black trim.
 General James Henry Lane, a former Confederate General, was the school's first Commandant of Cadets.
 Caldwell attained the rank of second sergeant of VAMC's Company B in his final year.

 According to Caldwell's 1875 report card, he excelled in written composition, military tactics, and farm work.
 He was above average in natural history, French, chemistry, and composition/rhetoric and "tolerable" or worse in mathematics and bookkeeping.
 His other courses during his four years at VAMC most likely included: English grammar, geography with map drawing, descriptive astronomy, penmanship, free-hand drawing, lectures on physiology and hygiene, habits and manners, and lectures on agricultural and mechanical arts.

 In 1872, Caldwell joined the Maury Literary society, which became two separate societies in 1873: the Lee Literary Society and the Maury Literary Society.
 Both groups focused on writing, public speaking and debate and together they founded the school's first publication, The Gray Jacket in 1875.